 Put a modern spin on that vintage look with pastels like tan, paired with baby blue or navy blue.
 Check out these brown and blue combinations that’ll make your kitchen stunning:

 Blue cabinets may seem unusual to you, but they are a common choice in many kitchens.
 You could experiment with two tones of blue, with a light brown for the walls and floors.

-The blue will look classy with matte or glossy finished, and light blue cabinets go well with wooden décor.
+The blue will look classy with a matte or glossy finish, and light blue cabinets go well with wooden décor.
 If your kitchen design is rustic, pair the light blue cabinets with traditional wooden accents for an elegant look.

 When you think of Nordic designs, picture open, well-lit spaces with liberal use of natural materials, using wood for the kitchen countertops, door, and flooring adds a brown color and a natural touch.
 Match it perfectly with vibrant blue cabinets and add a dash of cheer with a bright yellow lampshade.

 Don’t limit your imagination to just the walls and cabinets.
 Shake things up using brown and blue tiles as your cabinet’s backsplashes.
 You can continue the color blend by using stained brown countertops with brown and blue backsplashes.

 You can match your dish set to the blue and brown theme you have going on in your kitchen.
 Whether metallic or ceramic, find flat plates and bowls in tones that match your kitchen’s color scheme.

 Mixing your hand towels in these colors is also a nice touch.
 Your kitchen must-have hand towels, so consider using blown and blue linen towels to accentuate your kitchen’s theme.

 If you don’t like kitchen stools, add some plush blue chairs.
 They’re comfortable and sprinkle a bit of color on a brown wooden dining table arrangement.